angadsinghsandhu/Notes/University/Johns Hopkins/Sem 1/NLP/Week 3/ReadMe.md

 - Speech Recognition using parsing
 - Grammar Checking
 - Indexing for Information Retrival
-- Inormation Extraction
+- Inormation Extraction (for databases)

 ### Algorithm

 Liguistic properties are defined over trees and one needs to parse to make subtle distinctions.
-Parsing also gives us the semanics of order (**COmpositional Semantics**).
+Parsing also gives us the semanics of order (**Compositional Semantics**).
 Eg: what is the parse of $5*(6+2/4)$

 Making Parsing Algorithm: